BradleyCodeU/bradleycodeu.github.io/_wd/css/internallinks.md

 ```
 <h2 id="C4">Chapter 4</h2>
 ```
-The id name can be anything that you want, but remember that each id name should be unique.
+The id name can be anything that you want, but remember that each id name should be ```UNIQUE```.
 In other words, you shouldn't have two HTML tags with the same id.

 Next, create a link to the bookmark from within the same page:
 ```